-- Very slowly and smoothly, increase the pressure on that point, as if you were going to push him directly back.
+- Very slowly and smoothly, increase the pressure on that point as if you were going to push him directly back.
 Do so smoothly, with no jerky or sudden motion.
 Have him stand naturally and not try to physically resist the pressure.

 - Your partner will soon begin to wobble, even with very little pressure.

-Remember centered moments
+Remember centred moments

 Check your centeredness